 The global selloff began in Asia and quickly spread to Europe and then the U.S., where the Dow Jones industrial average fell 353 points, wiping out six weeks of gains.

 But the damage wasn't just in stocks.
 Bond prices fell, and the yield on the benchmark 10-year note rose to 2.42 percent, its highest level since August 2011, although still low by historical standards.
 Oil and gold also slid.

 "People are worried about higher interest rates," said Robert Pavlik, chief market strategist at Banyan Partners.
 "Higher rates have the ability to cut across all sectors of the economy."

-The question now is whether the markets' moves on Thursday were an overreaction or a sign of more volatility to come.
-What is becoming clearer is that traders and investors are looking for a new equilibrium after a period of ultra-low rates, due to the Fed's bond-buying, which helped spawn one of the great bull markets of all time.
+The question now is whether the markets' moves on Thursday were an overreaction or a sign of volatility to come.
+What is becoming clearer is that traders and investors are looking for a new equilibrium after a period of ultra-low rates, due to the Fed's bond-buying, which spawned one of the great bull markets of all time.